Nkemngublake/-HIVEC-CM-HIV-Epidemic-Cameroon-Model-/README.md

 ## Overview

-**HIVEC-CM** (HIV Epidemic Cameroon Model) is a sophisticated agent-based mathematical model for simulating HIV/AIDS epidemic dynamics in Cameroon from 1990-2100.
+**HIVEC-CM** (HIV Epidemic Cameroon Model) is a sophisticated agent-based mathematical model, developed by Nkemngu Blake, for simulating HIV/AIDS epidemic dynamics in Cameroon from 1990-2100.
 The model incorporates evidence-based parameters, time-varying interventions, and policy scenarios to support public health decision-making and research.

 ## ✨ Key Features